Contemporary Architectural Theory

 Course learning outcomes

-• Identify key projects, designers, design theories and movements in architecture, landscape architecture and urban design since the twentieth century
+• Identify and critically examine key projects, designers, design theories, and movements in architecture, landscape architecture, and urban design since the twentieth century, situating them within global and cultural contexts.

-• Evaluate diverse scholarly sources to execute clear and concise analytical texts supported by graphic communication
+• Evaluate diverse scholarly sources and synthesise insights to construct clear, analytical arguments supported by graphical and textual communication methods.

 Prerequisite(s)